chyde-clearwater/documentation/content/developer/reference/user_interface/views/include/list.rst

     <field name="fname_b" readonly="name_a in [fname_b, parent.fname_d]"/>

 :required:
-  :ref:`python expression <user_interface/views/python_expression>` that defines a boolean_
+  :ref:`python expression <user_interface/views/python_expression>` that evaluates to a boolean_ (default: ``False``)

   standard dynamic attributes based on record values.
-If the value is trully or if the evaluate expression is trully, generates an error and prevents saving the record if the field doesn't have a value.
+If the value is truthy or if the evaluate expression is truthy, generates an error and prevents saving the record if the field doesn't have a value.

   .. code-block:: xml